-See Appendix B for distribution information.
+See Appendix B, page B-3 for TIF distribution information.

 &lt;sup>1 The 20-year TIF clock for the reimbursement period starts when the redevelopment plan is approved.

 &lt;sup>2 Amount shown is the total reimbursement cap, which is to be reimbursed from both TIF and TDD revenues.
 The reimbursement cap shown does not include interest.